-Hong Kong protesters target airport but planes are running
+Hong Kong protesters target airport in call for democracy

 Several hundred demonstrators also gathered outside the British consulate in central Hong Kong, waving Union Jack flags and chanting “God save the Queen”.

 Parts of the metro system ground to a halt as skirmishes spread to the subway on Saturday, with television showing images of people being beaten as they cowered on the floor behind umbrellas.

-Police said they arrested 63 people on suspicion of obstructing officers, unlawful assembly and criminal damage.
-Three stations stayed shut on Sunday.
+Police said they arrested 63 people aged between 13 and 36.

 Amnesty International said the metro violence should be investigated.